AdobeDocs/experience-manager-cloud-service.nl-NL/help/onboarding/getting-access-to-aem-in-cloud/creating-a-program.md

 ![](assets/create-program-2.png)

 >[!NOTE]
->Als er al een programma bestaat, ziet u **Add Program** rechtsboven op de bestemmingspagina, zoals in de onderstaande afbeelding wordt getoond.
+>If a program already exists, then you will see **Add Program** on the top right of the landing page, as shown in the figure below.

 ![](assets/create-program-add.png)

 ## Een demo-programma maken {#create-demo-program}

 >[!NOTE]
->
-Een demo-programma is vergelijkbaar met een sandboxprogramma in de gebruikersinterface van Cloud Manager.
+>Een demo-programma is vergelijkbaar met een sandboxprogramma in de gebruikersinterface van Cloud Manager.

 Voer de onderstaande stappen uit om een sandboxprogramma te maken: